lelopieri/numberToText/README.md

 ```
 java -jar target/numbertotext.war
 ```
-Now you can access the endpoint through the link <a href="http://localhost:8080/numbertotext/42" target="_blank">http://localhost:8080/numbertotext/42</a>
+Now you can access the endpoint through the URL <a href="http://localhost:3000/numbertotext/42" target="_blank">http://localhost:3000/numbertotext/42</a>

 [Using NumberToText](#using-numbertotext)